CFDA Number: 45-201

 - Not less than $400,000,000, but less than $500,000,000, the first $400,000.

 Applicants must submit an application for review by the Indemnity Advisory Panel and the Federal Council.
 Announcements of Certificates of Indemnity will be made after the Federal Council has met.
 If an application or object has been rejected, the applicant may submit a request to the Indemnity Administrator to provide a written response stating the reasons for rejection (please see Contact below).

 Application Submission Deadline Dates

-The application deadline for Certificates of Indemnity that will be issued as early as January 1, 2015, is September 15, 2014.
-(The Federal Advisory Panel and Federal Council meetings occur approximately one month and two months, respectively, following the deadline date.)
-An application should not be submitted more than one year and three months in advance of the start of the indemnity period.
+The application deadline is March 16, 2015 for Certificates of Indemnity that will be issued as early as July 1, 2015.
+(The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following the deadline date.)
+An application should not be submitted more than one year and three months in advance of the indemnity period.

 To assist the Panel and Council with long range planning of indemnity allocations, future applicants are encouraged, but not required, to submit preliminary statements about exhibitions as much as four years in advance of the indemnity period.
 Updated material may be submitted subsequently, as applicable.
 Send all material directly to the Indemnity Administrator (see Contact below).